luebken/provider-civo/README.md

 In this case, we are going to follow the resources in the example repostory.

 Before creating a Provider resource, edit the API key in [provider.yaml](examples/civo/provider/provider.yaml).
-You can find the API key in your Civo account within Account>Settings>Security.
+You can find the API key in your Civo account under Settings > Security https://dashboard.civo.com/security.

 Next, we can apply the Provider: